-The bank rate increased from 0.10% to 0.25% in December 2021 and increases in the rate are forecast of 0.25% each year from 2022 to 2024 (see Section 7).
-The Council will avoid locking into longer term deals while investment rates are down at historically low levels unless exceptionally attractive rates are available which make longer term deals worthwhile without compromising the Council's priority of security of the investments.
+The bank rate increased from 0.25% in December 2021 through 2022 and reached 3.5% in December 2022.
+Further increases in the rate are forecast in the first 2023, before stabilising and then falling in 2024 (see Section 7).
+The Council will avoid locking into longer term deals while investment rates are down at historically low levels rising unless exceptionally attractive rates are available which make longer term deals worthwhile without compromising the Council's priority of security of the investments.

-For 2022/23 the Council has budgeted for investment returns based on the principles set out in this strategy including the forecast position on interest rates.
+For 2023/24 the Council has budgeted for investment returns based on the principles set out in this strategy including the forecast position on interest rates.